Mullion vs muntin: They’re both common window elements. They’ve been used for centuries. And they’re often confused for one another.

 Mullions and Muntins for Enhanced Window Performance

 In a sense, mullions do what muntins once did.
 They also fill the same aesthetic role as muntins.
 Often used in larger glass projects -- such as glass curtain walls on a building with a glass facade -- mullions create a supportive gridwork.
-In smaller projects, mullions are frequently used to create transom windows.
+In smaller projects, mullions are frequently used to build transom windows.

 Mullions can enhance a window’s appearance, creating a focal point for each unit.
 With a distinct color or even grid pattern, mullions are eye-catching.